There's one particular sound or sight that RV owners dread hearing/seeing.

 What should you use?
 Expanding foam works great.

-There's a spray foam brand called Great Stuff.
+There's a spray foam called Great Stuff.
 This is what I used to plug the entry points, and also the holes that are under the booth allowing the water pipes/tubing to be routed around the RV.

 I plugged all of them.
 That way, if one somehow did get in again, I'm keeping mice (or even rats) out from under my booth area.